mischastik/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Preprocessing:

-I didn't convert the images to grayscale because color is a relevant property for traffic signs.
+I didn't convert the images to grayscale because color is a distinctive feature for traffic signs.
+There are three dominant colors used in traffic signs: Blue, red and yellow, and usually only one (or no) dominant color per sign.
+So only the dominant color is already a feature that allows to categorize a sign into four different groups (including one for no color at all).

 There were significant differences in image brightness, so I decided to normalize the images with respect to their maximum value.
-I didn't generate additional data because the images already capture a lot of variablility in terms of image artifacts, backgrounds and environmental conditions.
+Normalization is generally advised to improve the performance of the optimizer.
+By normalizing with the maximum value, darker images are brightened up so the overall brighness becomes more homogenous throughout the image sets.
+This makes classification easier as brightness is not a distinctive feature for a traffic sign.
+Traffic signs are always as bright as possible for good visibility.

+Augmentation:

+The signs in the images are not necessarily aligned properly, some are rotated quite significantly.
+So I decided to add randomly rotated copies to the training set.
+For the rotation angle I chose a uniform distribution between -6 and +6 degrees.
+Higher rotation angles produced unrealistically strong rotations which led to a decrease in detection accuracy.

+Flipping is not a good choice for augmentation, as this could even change the meaning of a sign.

 Model Architecture:
 My final model consisted of the following layers: